A Gentleman is a Man Who Knows How to Play the Accordion—and Doesn’t (Excerpt)

 Penelope nodded, looked back at the cook, and then slowly turned back to me, shrugging her shoulders in reply.

 At that moment, the music suddenly increased in volume by half.
 The cook’s apparent retort to my request.
 It was deafening.
 I felt disrespected.
 I thought of leaving.
+As far as I was concerned, accordion music unleashed on unsuspecting ear drums was an act of aural terrorism.
 But I leaned forward again, and deep from the briny depths of my Davy Jones locker of nautical treasures, I vociferously recited, nay, bellowed my contempt at the cook:

 “To the last, I grapple with thee!
 From hell’s heart, I stab at thee!
 For hate’s sake, I spit my last breath at thee!”